gammapy/gammapy/docs/user-guide/references.rst

       per solid angle.
 See :ref:`irf` and :ref:`irf-bkg`.

     Cash
-      The cash statistic is a Poisson fit statistic usually used when signal and background can be modeled [Cash1979]_.
+      The Cash statistic is a Poisson fit statistic usually used when signal and background can be modeled.
 It is defined as :math:`2 \times log(L)`.
 See :ref:`cash` in :ref:`fit statistics <fit-statistics>`.

     Dataset